Allura Zamarripa

 Allura Zamarripa (born August 15, 2002) is an American tennis player.

 Career

-She has a career-high WTA doubles ranking of 225, achieved on October 24, 2022.
-Up to date, she has won one singles title and nine doubles titles on the ITF Circuit.
+She has a career-high WTA doubles ranking of 110, achieved on September 21, 2026.
+Up to date, she has won one singles title and eleven doubles titles on the ITF World Tennis Tour.

 Zamarripa won her biggest title to date at the 2020 Bellatorum Resources Pro Classic in the doubles event, partnering with her twin sister Maribella, defeating Paula Kania-Choduń and Katarzyna Piter in the final.